Looking for ways to spend 3 days in Buenos Aires for your first time in the city? You’ve come to the right place!

 Wander south and stop for a coffee inside the world’s most beautiful bookstore (in my opinion!), El Ateneo Grand Splendid (Avenida Santa Fe 1860), a former theatre.

 Have a late lunch at classic Parilla Peña (Rodríguez Peña 682).
 This was our local steakhouse when we lived in Buenos Aires and I miss it so much!
 Here, the waiters wear waistcoats and greet regulars by name, some of whom have unfinished bottles of wine stored on the shelves for their next visit.
 You’ll start with a free empanada on arrival.
-This must be followed by entraña (flank steak) smothered in chimichurri sauce and flan mixto (flan served with whipped cream and dulce de leche).
+This should be followed by entraña (flank steak) smothered in chimichurri sauce and flan mixto (flan served with whipped cream and dulce de leche).

 If you have any space left at all (unlikely!) try the dulce de leche ice cream at Rapa Nui (Arenales 2302) or at any Freddo ice cream shop (multiple locations).

 Don’t bother with the food at Bar Sur, because after the show you’ll be dining like Porteños do – late.
-Try Café San Juan (San Juan 450) for Argentine food, Che Taco (Balcarce 873) for Mexican or El Banco Rojo (Bolivar 866) for burgers.
+Try Café San Juan (San Juan 450) for Argentine food, Che Taco (Balcarce 873) for Mexican or El Banco Rojo (Bolivar 866) for late-night burgers.

 Day 3: Palermo, shopping and steak

-It’s been a busy couple of days on this Buenos Aires 3-day itinerary, so feel free to sleep in today.
+It’s been a busy couple of days on this Buenos Aires itinerary, so feel free to sleep in today.
 When you do emerge, fuel up with breakfast at Ninina Bakery (Gorriti 4738).

-For the morning, you’ve got several options: do some shopping in Palermo Soho or Palermo Hollywood, see some of Argentina’s most important art pieces at Museo de Arte Latinoamericano de Buenos Aires (Avenida Figueroa Alcorta 3415) or wind down by wandering through the parks of Palermo and visiting the Jardín Japonés (corner Avenidas Casares and Berro).
+- wind down by wandering through the parks of Palermo and visiting the Jardín Japonés (corner Avenidas Casares and Berro).
 The parks are some of the most relaxing places to visit in Buenos Aires, but also provide an insight into daily Porteño life, as people exercise and hang out with friends and family.

 Have lunch (with a glass of wine) at Pain et Vin (Gorriti 5132) and then join an afternoon tour to see the best street art in Buenos Aires with Graffiti Mundo.